Dave Logan (American football): Coaching

-Logan is the only person in Colorado Prep history to coach Division 5A championship football teams at four different schools.
+Logan is the only person in Colorado prep history to coach Division 5A championship football teams at four different schools.
 He is known for donating his coaching salary to his assistant coaches.

 Other

-Logan was inducted into the Colorado Sports Hall of Fame in the year 2000.
+Logan was inducted into the Colorado Sports Hall of Fame in 2000.

 In 2009, Logan launched TeamDaveLogan.com, a web-based consumer referral network of home improvement providers.